uDALES/u-dales/docs/udales-example-simulations.md

 canyonwidth  = 16
 ```

-#### Outputs (2)
+#### Output: space-averaged along y

-Because there is no change in building geometry along y, it makes sense to look at the y-averaged 2D statistics:
+Because there is no change in building geometry along y, it makes sense to look at the 2D statistics space-averaged along the y direction (with and without time-averaging):

 ```fortran
 &OUTPUT